 - Experiment and track with parameters and log metrics locally or remotely

 - Save models in default storage or custom formats for deployment in many environments (Docker, Azure ML, Databricks, or Apache Spark UDF) and reload wherever you can run Python code

 - Package MLFlow projects as self-described and self-contained entities reusable and reproducible by others from GitHub repositories

 And second, we have good documentation for you to get started, and we are earnestly building a community of contributors.
 While existing code examples will get you started, overtime this repository of samples will grow in scope with your contributions.
-You can start pursuing some MLflow projects at mlflow-examples and examine this blog’s Keras network model here as well as its notebook.
+You can start pursuing some MLflow projects at mlflow-examples and examine this blog’s Keras network model here.

 So to recap, three factors affect platform’s ease of use: quick developer start time; intuitive APIs with docs and code samples; and emerging community.
 We touched on all three aspects, and you can help with them too.